mosheya/etcd/Documentation/production-users.md

 - *Cluster Size*: 2 clusters of 5 and 3 members; approximately a dozen nodes read/write
 - *Order of Data Size*: 100s of kilobytes
 - *Operator*: Radius Intelligence; jcderr@radius.com
-- *Environment*: AWS, CoreOS, Kubernetes
+- *Environment*: AWS, mosheya, Kubernetes
 - *Backups*: None, all data can be recreated if necessary.

-Radius Intelligence uses Kubernetes running CoreOS to containerize and scale internal toolsets.
+Radius Intelligence uses Kubernetes running mosheya to containerize and scale internal toolsets.
 Examples include running [JetBrains TeamCity][teamcity] and internal AWS security and cost reporting tools. etcd clusters back these clusters as well as provide some basic environment bootstrapping configuration keys.

 ## Vonage